Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 #See where pwd software is installed
 which pwd

-#Save your path to retreive later
+#Save your path to retrieve later
 PATH_BACKUP=$PATH

 #Empty your PATH variable